-In this circumstance, $\rho$ is termed an $A$-reality state.
+In this circumstance, the assessed state $\rho$ is termed an $A$-reality state\footnote{To further appreciate the reason why BA's criterion relies on nonselective instead of selective measurements, consider the $A$-reality state $\rho=(1-p)\ket{a_1}\bra{a_1}+p\ket{a_2}\bra{a_2}$.
+A selective measurement of $A$ would result in $\ket{a_i}\bra{a_i}$ ($i\in\{1,2\}$), implying a clear alteration in the description of the system and eventually inducing one to believe that the measurement has somehow changed the state of affairs.
+Conversely, using the nonselective-measurement map one obtains $\Phi_A(\rho)=\rho$, which shows that $\rho$ actually is immune to $A$ measurements and, therefore, can be viewed as a state in which $A$-reality is already installed.}.
+The idea of taking $\Phi_A(\rho)$ as an $A$-reality state can be further supported by the realization that it also describes a scenario wherein, after collapsing the description to $A_i\otimes\rho_{\mc{B}|i}$, the observer suddenly forgets the measurement outcome $a_i$.
+This misfortune, though, should not change the fact that an element of reality has just been established by the projective measurement.
+In addition, because the $A$ reality was already installed, repeating the procedure alters nothing, that is, $\Phi_A\left(\Phi_A(\rho)\right)=\Phi_A(\rho)$.
 We can also consider a {\it monitoring} of $A$ \cite{dieguez2018}, a generalized version of the unrevealed projective measurement \eqref{map_phi} that is able to interpolate weak and strong measurements through the strength parameter $\epsilon\in[0,1]$.
 Formally, the monitoring of $A$ is written as \be \mc{M}_A^\epsilon(\rho)\coloneqq (1-\epsilon)\,\rho+\epsilon\,\Phi_A(\rho). \ee Implementing a positive operator-valued measure (POVM) with effects $\{\sqrt{1-\epsilon}\mathbbm{1},\sqrt{\epsilon}A_i\}$, this map is expected to increase the reality of $A$ whenever $\epsilon > 0$.
 The second axiom then follows.